 By offering financing, you take the pressure off of customers to pay the bill up front, and by breaking it down into smaller, more bite-sized chunks that customers can pay off over time spreads out the order value and makes it more attainable.
 This can make customers feel more comfortable racking up their order value and makes it more likely that they will.

-To implement this tactic for your own online store, first calculate your free shipping threshold, which we’ve discussed in detail in our How to Offer Free Shipping & Calculating Your Free Shipping Threshold article, and then make it clear to visitors what your free shipping threshold is.
+To implement this tactic for your own online store, first calculate your free shipping threshold, which we’ve discussed in detail in our How to Offer Free Shipping & Calculating Your Free Shipping Threshold article, and then make it clear to visitors what your minimum purchase for free shipping is.

 Most ecommerce stores have a banner at the top of their website, either directly above or below the main menu, where they explain what the minimum spend is to receive free shipping, but another useful way to let customers know is right in the checkout basket.
 There, it’s useful to have a dynamic piece of copy that lets customers know how far away they are from free shipping which changes when they add or remove products from their cart.
 It’s small details like “You’re $13 away from receiving free shipping on your order!” that really helps customers put into perspective what threshold they have to meet to get their shipping for free.

-The exact free shipping threshold you create is really important, so calculate it carefully.
+The exact free shipping for minimum order you create is really important, so calculate it carefully.
 Make it a threshold your customers will have to purchase at least a couple or a few products in order to qualify — there’s little point to it if it’s an easy target.
-But, also keep in mind that if the free shipping threshold is too high and it’s not within easy enough reach then most customers won’t even try to reach it.
+But, also keep in mind that if it’s too high, most customers won’t even try to reach it.
 It’s all about finding the balance between increasing the order value, compensating for your shipping costs, and making the customer happy.

 While it may seem counterproductive, offering discounts on products purchased can still increase your revenue and your profits.
 By discounting your products you entice your customers to purchase more in order to spend what they were originally expecting to spend, which makes them feel like they got a deal and still earns you revenue and profits.